Chart Color Schemes

 Anstead demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-In Anstead, educational attainment is notably higher than broader benchmarks.
-45.5% of residents aged 15 years and over hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
-Bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications (14.3%) and graduate diplomas (4.7%).
-Vocational credentials are also prevalent, with 27.5% of residents aged 15 years and over holding such qualifications - advanced diplomas at 10.8% and certificates at 16.7%.
+Educational attainment in Anstead is significantly higher than broader benchmarks.
+45.5% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland and 30.4% nationally.
+Bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications at 14.3% and graduate diplomas at 4.7%.
+Trade and technical skills are also prominent, with 27.5% of residents aged 15 and above holding vocational credentials – advanced diplomas at 10.8% and certificates at 16.7%.

-Educational participation is high, with 32.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 32.3% of residents currently enrolled in formal education.
 This includes 11.5% in primary education, 11.2% in secondary education, and 5.7% pursuing tertiary education.
-However, educational facilities appear to be located outside the immediate catchment boundaries, requiring families to access schools in neighboring areas.

 Frequently Asked Questions - Education